internetofcoins/hybridd/README.md

 cd hybridd
 ```

-Note: if you are a core developer, replace 'internetofcoins' with 'holosphere' to clone our private development repository.

 ### dependencies

 Hybridd depends on [electrum client](https://download.electrum.org) to communicate with the Bitcoin blockchain (because why should we reinvent the wheel).
 The electrum download site provides the following build instructions.